The role of Living Labs

 The Living Lab Co-development Approach

-The basic concept of the Living Lab approach is fairly simple, the core component of the approach is the co-development of solutions among partners from the public and private sector, civil society and academia.
+The basic concept of the Living Lab approach is fairly simple.
+Its core component is the co-development of solutions among partners from the public and private sectors, civil society and academia.
 The basics on the concepts and approach are summarised in a short paper.

-The co-development of at the Urban Living Lab Center focuses on integrating research and innovation along five pillars:
+The co-development of at the Urban Living Lab Center focuses on integrating research and innovation across five pillars:

 Inform